Is Mahama really returning to correct his mistakes?

 How can the diehard supporters convince some of us about former President Mahama’s ability to lead Ghana again when he woefully shrunk Ghana’s GDP from $47 billion to $40 billion in five years?

-In ending, the Mahama faithful should take a deep introspection and accept the fact that the vast majority of aggrieved Ghanaians voted against the NDC in the 2016 election due to incompetence, unbridle corruption and the unresolved 'dumsor' which brought about harsh economic conditions.
+In ending, the Mahama faithful should take a deep introspection and accept the fact that the vast majority of aggrieved Ghanaians voted against the NDC in the 2016 election due to the incompetence, the unbridle corruption and the unresolved dumsor which brought about harsh economic conditions.

 Send your news stories to and features to .
 Chat with us via WhatsApp on +233 55 2699 625.